 Is the University prepared to handle major emergencies on campus?

 Yes.
 While no community can fully anticipate every possible emergency, planning helps ensure the University is ready to respond in the event of a crisis.
-Athabasca University is continuing to further develop its emergency management program, including education and awareness resources for preparing the campus community to take appropriate actions during emergency situations.
+Athabasca University (AU) is continuing to further develop its emergency management program, including education and awareness resources for preparing the campus community to take appropriate actions during emergency situations.

 Does the University have an emergency management plan?

-Athabasca University has identified the need to establish a comprehensive Emergency Management Framework for the University.
+AU has identified the need to establish a comprehensive Emergency Management Framework for the University.
 It was recognized that this is not only required for the safety of AU employees and protection of assets, but also to be in compliance with the Occupational Health and Safety Act, as well as simply being a good management practice.

 The development of a comprehensive Emergency Management Framework, based upon the Public Health Agency of Canada principles of: an all hazard approach; an incident command system; and, the 4 pillars of preparedness, planning, response and recovery, will take some time.

 As such, while the overall emergency management framework is being developed, it is necessary to have in place an interim emergency response protocol in order to be prepared to respond to any AU-related emergency that may arise while to comprehensive framework is being developed.

 In this respect the Executive Group has approved an Emergency Management Response Protocol (Interim) which would serve as the emergency response protocol for AU in the interim while the EMWG continues to work on the development of the University’s Emergency Management Framework.
 It is based upon best practices that exist at other Canadian Post-secondary institutions.